abdulrahim2002/Remote-Code-Command-execution/README.md

 # Remote Code and Command Execution

 A python implementation of remote code/command execution.
-Using the code you can connect 2 machines and remotely execute commands from one machine to another.
+Using which you can connect 2 machines and remotely execute commands from one machine to another.
 Initially implemented as telnet client, It also features live video streaming/screen sharing.
 Which means that while executing commands on the remote machine you can see what change those executions are making. **Batch scripts are used to file programs within programs**.

 # Video Demonstration